citr0net/citr0mods/README.md

 > [!TIP]
 > If you are not reinstalling, you will need to hit `y` for restarting!

+## Limitations
+If you are reinstalling, you will need to remove the previous citr0mods entry in the custom keybinds configuration.

 #### Join the net:
 <a href="https://discord.gg/KVkjjswV2u"><img src="https://img.shields.io/badge/-Discord-5865F2?style=flat&logo=discord&logoColor=fff" width="200" alt="discord logo"/> </a>